showhey0705/ollie-JP/readme.txt

 == Description ==

-Launch a blazing-fast, pixel-perfect website with the Ollie WordPress block theme!
-Ollie features over 50 beautiful pattern designs, 7 full-page pattern layouts, and a fully-customizable design system with global styles.
-Ollie integrates seamlessly with all of the powerful new WordPress editor features, giving you the most lightweight and powerful website builder on the planet — no expensive page builder plugin required! ✶ Full demo: https://demo.olliewp.com ✶
+Launch a blazing-fast, pixel-perfect website with the japonizm WordPress block theme! japonizm features over 50 beautiful pattern designs, 7 full-page pattern layouts, and a fully-customizable design system with global styles. japonizm integrates seamlessly with all of the powerful new WordPress editor features, giving you the most lightweight and powerful website builder on the planet — no expensive page builder plugin required! ✶ Full demo: https://demo.olliewp.com ✶

 == Changelog ==